You are using an outdated browser.

 We have here something of a chicken-and-egg problem on narrative and attitudes.
 Since he first descended that escalator nearly a decade ago, Trump has made immigration a cornerstone issue with a relatively simple and repeatable set of narrative planks: Immigrants are disease-ridden and dangerous, alternately living on the dole and taking all your jobs, and they will vote in great numbers even if they are not legally allowed to.

-So yes, if voters are on the one hand bombarded with a simplistic and all-encompassing vision of a country beset by the perils of masses of faceless immigrants, and on the other hear crickets or a sort of tepid agreement with the promise that Democrats will actually be better at handling it, of course their opinions are going to trend in a restrictionist direction.
+So yes, if voters are on the one hand bombarded with a simplistic and all-encompassing vision of a country beset by the perils of masses of faceless immigrants and, on the other, hear crickets or a sort of tepid agreement with the promise that Democrats will actually be better at handling it, of course their opinions are going to trend in a restrictionist direction.
 It’s no contest, and there’s no way for liberals to actually win on these terms.
-Attitudes will keep getting harsher and they’ll keep rushing to catch up, but of course they’ll never manage to outrun the shameless fascists, untethered as they are by considerations of either humanity or reality—just look at J.D.
-Vance’s flippant admissions that the Ohio pet-eating story is false, but that doesn’t matter in service to the narrative.
+Attitudes will keep getting harsher, and they’ll keep rushing to catch up, but of course they’ll never manage to outrun the shameless fascists, untethered as they are by considerations of either humanity or reality—just look at J.D.
+Vance’s flippant admissions that the Ohio pet-eating story is false but that it doesn’t matter in service to the narrative.

-For low-information voters—and the truth is almost every voter and a substantial chunk of elected officials are low information on immigration, which is a policy issue that inflames much passions but almost no one understands below the very surface level—all they see is strong versus weak.
-This isn’t going to work, and it’s past due time to try something else; liberals must coalesce around a concrete, straightforward, memorable, and forceful pro-immigration message that constitutes a full alternate vision, not just playing defense or shackled to the right’s terms.
+For low-information voters—and the truth is, almost every voter and a substantial chunk of elected officials are low-information on immigration, which is a policy issue that inflames much passion but that almost no one understands, below the very surface level—all they see is strong versus weak.
+This isn’t going to work, and it’s past due time to try something else; liberals must coalesce around a concrete, straightforward, memorable, and forceful pro-immigration message that constitutes a full alternate vision, not just playing defense or being shackled to the right’s terms.